Joe Rogan. How Stuff Works. How I Built This.

 Video podcasts are the latest trend to take over podcasting as we know it.
 No longer are fans only interested in hearing what podcasters have to say, but they’re also interested in seeing the conversation take place, so they can feel like they’re in the room with you while recording the podcast.

 The video podcast doesn’t need to be anything fancy or complex — it can be as simple as a one-camera recording of the conversation as it happens.
-Some don’t even use live video, but instead, pair their audio version with a static image and turn it into a watchable video for YouTube.
+Some don’t even use live video, but instead, pair their audio version with a static image and turn it into watchable YouTube videos.

 The Future of Podcasts = Video Podcasts